ExaFEL/docs/_pages/disc-refine.md

 ## Refinement of detector parameters
 Assuming the above command ran successfully, an initial set of indexed data should be available.
 This can then be used to better refine the tile positions on the CSPAD detector, and can be calculated using the command `cspad.cbf_metrology`.
-Firstly, we can concatenate the indexing results from several different images into a single dataset (`dials.combine_experiments`), and can be run as
+Firstly, we can concatenate the indexing results from several different images into a single dataset (`dials.combine_experiments`), which is performed with:

   ```bash
   dials.combine_experiments reference_from_experiment.average_detector=True \